Harnessing AI to Develop Students’ Statistical Thinking: Project Page

 • there is something of a minimum level of conceptual understanding students’ must have for effective utilization of the AI tool

-• utilizing the AI tool appears to suppport the development of students’ conceptual understanding
+• utilizing the AI tool appears to support the development of students’ conceptual understanding

 • exposure to the AI tool appears to support the development of students’ interests and goals towards statistics and data science